Low Back Pain

 - Sitting on the floor with crossed legs (aka criss cross apple sauce) - remember to switch the leg at the front

-- Walk with a longer stride (as above)
+- Walking with a longer stride

 - Squatting - not the exercise, simply 'sitting' in a squat for a few minutes